 How to apply for European Commission research funding

-The Participant Portal (ECAS) is the European Commission's online system to search and apply for funding.
+The Funding & Tenders Portal is the European Commission's online system to search and apply for funding.

 Applications should be sent to Research Services for institutional approval at least 5 working days before the deadline (10 working days for most ERC and Marie Skłodowska-Curie calls).